Lifepoint Church (Manson, Iowa, USA)

-The Manson Mennonite Church (formerly called Cedar Creek Mennonite Church), is located at 1310 8th Street, Manson, Calhoun County, Iowa.
+The Lifepoint Church (formerly called Manson Mennonite Church and Cedar Creek Mennonite Church), is located at 1310 8th Street, Manson, Calhoun County, Iowa.
 A member of Mennonite Church USA and the Central Plains Mennonite Conference (formerly Iowa-Nebraska Mennonite Conference), Manson was organized in 1897 by settlers from Woodford and Bureau counties, Illinois.

 In 1903 the first meetinghouse was built, called the Cedar Creek Mennonite Church.
 In 1913 a larger church was erected in northwest Manson.
 The name Cedar Creek was never officially changed, but this congregation became known as the Manson Mennonite Church.